-- Keep your tile and stone flooring clean by daily sweeping, dusting or vacuuming to clear away dirt, sand and grime and keep the surface looking polished.
+- Keep your tile and stone flooring clean by dusting, sweeping, or vacuuming regularly to clear away dirt, sand, and grime and keep the surface looking polished.

 - Unlike hardwood, laminate or resilient flooring, it’s also recommended to use either steam cleaning or a wet mop at least once a week with a manufacturer approved cleaner that is also compatible with grout.